HIV & hepatitis policy

-HCV is the main cause of what was previously know as non-A non-B hepatitis.
+HCV is the main cause of what was previously known as non-A non-B hepatitis.
 HCV is most frequently acquired by direct blood to blood contact and the commonest mode of transmission in the UK is the sharing of blood contaminated injecting equipment by injecting drug misusers.
-Both sexual and perinatal transmission can occur but in general these are less efficient modes of transmission.
+Both sexual and perinatal transmission can occur but in general, these are less efficient modes of transmission.
 There is at present no vaccine to prevent HCV infection.

 Hepatitis D virus (HDV)

 HDV causes infection only in those who have active HBV infection.
-HDV infection can occur either as co-infection with HBV or as superinfection of an HBV carrier.
+HDV infection can occur either as co-infection with HBV or as a superinfection of an HBV carrier.
 Since HDV depends on an HBV-infected host for replication, prevention of HBV infection by immunisation will also prevent HDV infection.

-GB virus-type C (Hepatitis G virus)
+GB virus type C (Hepatitis G virus)